 Functional medicine is personalized medicine that deals with primary prevention and underlying causes instead of symptoms for chronic illness.
 Evaluating organ and systems functions rather than looking for a specific disease is a basic principle of functional medicine.
 Functional medicine lab tests may examine blood, hair, stool, urine, or saliva.
-These tests check your nutritional status, digestive function, allergies, detoxification ability and more.
+These tests, conducted by Noah Samuels, L.Ac, Dipl.
+OM, MTOM, check your nutritional status, digestive function, allergies, detoxification ability and more.

 Functional laboratory tests available include, but are not limited to: